TU-COSC-Dierbach/Practicum-02-Repo/README.md

 `public static void main(String[] args)`

-So what is required syntax about?
+So what is this required syntax about?
 Every class is (generally) in its own file in Java.
 Entities within a class (such as function main) are not directly accessible unless they are declared `public`.
 (This will